 Entry Fee: INR 4000

 6. Hokitika Wildfoods Festival

 If you are the kind who can go to any extent to have the real experience of different cultures then Hokitika Wildfoods festival is of your interest.
-This is a celebration of all things wild from the West Coast.
+This is a celebration of all things wild from the West Coast, which makes it one of the best food festivals in New Zealand.
 The festival brings in usual wild treats with other exciting gourmet options on the menu, with the aim to expose your palate to something new.
 Some of the mouthwatering dishes include marinated tuna, whitebait patties, gourmet sausages, smoked salmon, an assortment of game meats, a traditional Maori hangi and various international cuisines.
 The festival also includes a Feral Fashion Competition, After Party and music performances by various famous artists on the Mainstage.

 Major Attractions: Sons of Zion, My Baby, The Slacks, The River Jesters, Dee May And The Saints and New Zealand Army Band.

 7. Wellington On A Plate

 Wellington on a Plate (WOAP) is an epic food festival in New Zealand which is not limited to just one place or one day.
 It’s a region-wide culinary takeover.
 Wellington’s restaurants, venues, laneways, and even car parks become hosts to this wild celebration of food and beverage.
 Burgers are a popular food choice in Wellington.
 The Wellington Festival has exclusive set menus with experimental burgers, creative cocktails, a variety of Garage Project wines, over 100 exciting events and pop-ups.